rupali-codes/LinksHub/CONTRIBUTING.md

 ---
 ## Issues
 * Select an issue template from [issues](https://github.com/EddieHubCommunity/LinkFree/issues/new/choose) tab.
-Otherwise choose **Other** if it doesn't match what you're looking for.
+Otherwise, choose **Other** if it doesn't match what you're looking for.
-* When creating an issue make sure you fill up all the fields properly.
+* When creating an issue, make sure you fill up all the fields properly.
 * Make sure that you are NOT raising a **duplicate issue**.
-* If you want to work on the issue, please tick *I am willing to work on this issue* checkmark.
-Then you can start working on the issue.
+* If you want to work on the issue, please click on the *I am willing to work on this issue* checkmark.
+Then, you can start working on the issue.
 * If you aren't the owner of the issue, please comment that you're willing to work on the issue and wait for maintainers to assign you the issue.
-Also don't work on the issue if you're NOT assigned.
+Also, don't work on the issue if you're NOT assigned.
-* Work on only ONE issue at a time
+* Work on only ONE issue at a time.

 **Closing the issue**